Dynamic Technology Lab Private Ltd Sells 14,257 Shares of Kellogg (NYSE:K)

-Several other institutional investors have also bought and sold shares of the company.
-BlackRock Inc. grew its position in Kellogg by 4.2% during the third quarter.
-BlackRock Inc. now owns 23,257,472 shares of the company’s stock worth $1,502,200,000 after buying an additional 931,569 shares in the last quarter.
-Beutel Goodman & Co Ltd. grew its position in Kellogg by 22.0% during the fourth quarter.
-Beutel Goodman & Co Ltd. now owns 3,751,647 shares of the company’s stock worth $233,464,000 after buying an additional 677,403 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its position in Kellogg by 5.1% during the third quarter.
-Charles Schwab Investment Management Inc. now owns 3,296,954 shares of the company’s stock worth $212,951,000 after buying an additional 159,636 shares in the last quarter.
-Bank of New York Mellon Corp grew its position in Kellogg by 17.7% during the fourth quarter.
-Bank of New York Mellon Corp now owns 2,751,494 shares of the company’s stock worth $171,225,000 after buying an additional 413,570 shares in the last quarter.
-Finally, Wells Fargo & Company MN grew its position in Kellogg by 5.3% during the fourth quarter.
-Wells Fargo & Company MN now owns 2,423,002 shares of the company’s stock worth $150,784,000 after buying an additional 122,608 shares in the last quarter.
-Institutional investors and hedge funds own 86.08% of the company’s stock.
+Several other hedge funds have also modified their holdings of the company.
+Xponance Inc. grew its position in shares of Kellogg by 3.7% in the 4th quarter.
+Xponance Inc. now owns 19,969 shares of the company’s stock worth $1,243,000 after buying an additional 704 shares during the last quarter.
+Veriti Management LLC bought a new stake in shares of Kellogg in the 4th quarter worth approximately $444,000.
+Mackenzie Financial Corp grew its position in shares of Kellogg by 22.5% in the 4th quarter.
+Mackenzie Financial Corp now owns 54,732 shares of the company’s stock worth $3,406,000 after buying an additional 10,068 shares during the last quarter.
+Legg Mason Asset Management Japan Co.
+Ltd. bought a new stake in shares of Kellogg in the 4th quarter worth approximately $783,000.
+Finally, Mid Atlantic Financial Management Inc. ADV grew its position in shares of Kellogg by 34.3% in the 4th quarter.
+Mid Atlantic Financial Management Inc. ADV now owns 4,557 shares of the company’s stock worth $284,000 after buying an additional 1,164 shares during the last quarter.
+Hedge funds and other institutional investors own 86.08% of the company’s stock.

+In other Kellogg news, major shareholder Kellogg W. K. Foundation Trust sold 83,334 shares of Kellogg stock in a transaction on Monday, February 22nd.
+The stock was sold at an average price of $58.28, for a total value of $4,856,705.52.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In the last three months, insiders sold 500,001 shares of company stock valued at $29,627,558.
+Corporate insiders own 1.10% of the company’s stock.

+Kellogg (NYSE:K) last announced its quarterly earnings data on Wednesday, February 10th.
+The company reported $0.86 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.89 by ($0.03).
+Kellogg had a net margin of 8.80% and a return on equity of 41.23%.
+As a group, equities research analysts predict that Kellogg will post 4.03 EPS for the current year.

 The firm also recently announced a quarterly dividend, which will be paid on Monday, March 15th.
-Shareholders of record on Tuesday, March 9th will be given a dividend of $0.57 per share.
-This represents a $2.28 annualized dividend and a dividend yield of 3.84%.
+Shareholders of record on Tuesday, March 9th will be issued a $0.57 dividend.
+This represents a $2.28 dividend on an annualized basis and a dividend yield of 3.84%.
 The ex-dividend date is Monday, March 1st.
 Kellogg’s payout ratio is 57.87%.

-A number of equities research analysts recently weighed in on K shares.
-Jefferies Financial Group decreased their target price on Kellogg from $69.00 to $65.00 and set a “hold” rating on the stock in a research report on Tuesday, January 12th.
-Piper Sandler downgraded Kellogg from an “overweight” rating to a “neutral” rating and decreased their price objective for the company from $76.00 to $66.00 in a report on Tuesday, January 5th.
-Citigroup decreased their price objective on Kellogg from $75.00 to $72.00 in a report on Tuesday, February 16th.
-Morgan Stanley decreased their price objective on Kellogg from $64.00 to $60.00 and set an “equal weight” rating on the stock in a report on Friday, February 12th.
-Finally, Credit Suisse Group cut shares of Kellogg from an “outperform” rating to a “neutral” rating and cut their target price for the company from $77.00 to $68.00 in a research note on Monday, November 23rd.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and three have issued a buy rating to the company.
-Kellogg presently has an average rating of “Hold” and a consensus target price of $66.83.
+A number of equities research analysts have recently weighed in on K shares.
+Morgan Stanley cut their price objective on Kellogg from $64.00 to $60.00 and set an “equal weight” rating on the stock in a research report on Friday, February 12th.
+Jefferies Financial Group lowered their target price on Kellogg from $69.00 to $65.00 and set a “hold” rating for the company in a research note on Tuesday, January 12th.
+Credit Suisse Group cut Kellogg from an “outperform” rating to a “neutral” rating and lowered their target price for the company from $77.00 to $68.00 in a research note on Monday, November 23rd.
+Piper Sandler cut Kellogg from an “overweight” rating to a “neutral” rating and lowered their target price for the company from $76.00 to $66.00 in a research note on Tuesday, January 5th.
+Finally, Citigroup lowered their target price on Kellogg from $75.00 to $72.00 in a research note on Tuesday, February 16th.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and three have assigned a buy rating to the company.
+The stock has an average rating of “Hold” and a consensus target price of $66.83.

-In other Kellogg news, major shareholder Kellogg W. K. Foundation Trust sold 83,333 shares of the company’s stock in a transaction on Thursday, December 10th.
-The shares were sold at an average price of $61.98, for a total transaction of $5,164,979.34.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, major shareholder Kellogg W. K. Foundation Trust sold 83,334 shares of the company’s stock in a transaction on Monday, December 21st.
-The shares were sold at an average price of $60.94, for a total transaction of $5,078,373.96.
-Insiders have sold a total of 500,001 shares of company stock valued at $29,627,558 in the last quarter.
-Corporate insiders own 1.10% of the company’s stock.

 Kellogg Profile